PostgREST/postgrest/nix/README.md

 ```
 # Note: The utilities listed here might not be up to date.
 [nix-shell]$ postgrest-<tab>
+postgrest-lint                      postgrest-test-spec-postgresql-11
+postgrest-style                     postgrest-test-spec-postgresql-12
-postgrest-lint         postgrest-style        postgrest-style-check
+postgrest-style-check               postgrest-test-spec-postgresql-9.4
+postgrest-test-spec                 postgrest-test-spec-postgresql-9.5
+postgrest-test-spec-all             postgrest-test-spec-postgresql-9.6
+postgrest-test-spec-postgresql-10

 [nix-shell]$

 ```

-Some additional modules like `tests`, `docker` and `release` have large dependencies that would need to be built before the shell becomes available, which could take an especially long time if the cachix binary cache is not used.
+Some additional modules like `ioTests`, `memoryTests`, `docker` and `release` have large dependencies that would need to be built before the shell becomes available, which could take an especially long time if the cachix binary cache is not used.
 You can activate those by passing a flag to `nix-shell`, which will make the respective utilites available:

 ```
-$ nix-shell --arg tests true
+$ nix-shell --arg ioTests true
 [nix-shell]$ postgrest-<tab>
 postgrest-lint                      postgrest-test-spec-postgresql-10
 postgrest-style                     postgrest-test-spec-postgresql-11
 postgrest-style-check               postgrest-test-spec-postgresql-12
 postgrest-test-io                   postgrest-test-spec-postgresql-9.4
-postgrest-test-memory               postgrest-test-spec-postgresql-9.5
-postgrest-test-spec                 postgrest-test-spec-postgresql-9.6
+postgrest-test-spec                 postgrest-test-spec-postgresql-9.5
-postgrest-test-spec-all
+postgrest-test-spec-all             postgrest-test-spec-postgresql-9.6

 ```

+Note that `postgrest-tests-io` is now also available.

 To run one-off commands, you can also use `nix-shell --run <command>`, which will lauch the Nix shell, run that one command and exit.
 Note that the tab